cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

   - IO functions (`println`, `now`)

-    Since we're not planning to do any real work in Truffler, we'll just implement a function to send data to standard out and get a current timestamp.
+    Since we're not planning to do any real work in Mumbler, we'll just implement a function to send data to standard out and get a current timestamp.

 I may have to add more functions in the future but this is a good start.

-SimpleTruffler
+SimpleMumbler
 ==============

 Now with a clear idea of what language we're creating, let's get started!
 We'll start with an interpreter that _doesn't_ use Truffle as a base comparison.
 This version will be written the way I would normally write toy langauges, à la Peter Norvig's [lispy](http://norvig.com/lispy.html).